rfbergeron/bompiler/IDEAS.md

 way; it would also make more sense for the constants to be registered when the abstract syntax tree is built, since the value and type of constants are known when the tree node is generated.

-## Statements and expressions
-Validation of statements and expressions should be cleanly separated, instead of grouped up in a single massive switch statement.

 ## Scoping
 Instead of the current scheme, where we only differentiate between local and